Roland Fanning

-Roland Fanning is a baseball coach and former player, who is the current head baseball coach of the Austin Peay Governors.
+Roland Lee Fanning (born April 12, 1983) is a baseball coach and former player, who is the current head baseball coach of the Austin Peay Governors.
 He played college baseball at Carl Albert State, Northern Oklahoma Enid and Southeastern Oklahoma.

 Playing career

+Fanning grew up in Lehigh, Coal County, Oklahoma, where he attended Coalgate High School, where he excelled as a Center fielder and was selected as All-State baseball player for the Wildcats, and earn letters in football, basketball, and track.